danielscarvalho/Electronic-Projects/README.md

 - Build an Raspberry Pi project
 - Hack a standard home router with https://dd-wrt.com/ and make a better and safer network
 - Build your own PC from scratch (Expensive project!!)
+- Create your own speakers:
+  - Speaker Building 201 by Ray Alde
+  - How to Build Speaker Enclosures by Alexis Badmaieff